Easter Bunny Bait Recipe (Easter Puppy Chow)

 - Pretzels – We use mini twist pretzels, but pretzel sticks or any size or shape will work.

-- White Chocolate Chips – Feel free to use dairy-free white chocolate chips or white chocolate almond bark if preferred.
+- White Chocolate Chips – Feel free to use dairy-free white chocolate chips, white chocolate almond bark, or white candy melts if preferred.

 - Peanut Butter – Use a creamy peanut butter.
 Feel free to substitute any other nut or seed butter you prefer.
 Just keep in mind that the flavor of the recipe will change slightly depending on what you use.